oprypin/mkdocs/CONTRIBUTING.md

 # Contributing to MkDocs

-An introduction to contributing to the MkDocs project.

 The MkDocs project welcomes contributions from developers and users in the open source community.
 Contributions can be made in a number of ways, a few examples are: